 The cosmos and all that is in it, to include our beloved earth and moon, our sun and stars, our mountains and seas, forests, deserts, and grass-tall plains, our inestimable flora and inimitable fauna, our wives, children, mothers, fathers, sisters, brothers, friends, enemies – even ourselves – are, apart from the self-aware mind, not merely inanimate but metaphysically impossible.

-For in all The Subject’s outward and, presumably, “external” perceptions does He “gaze” eternally at Himself: every trunk, ever stalk, every movement of branch, every shoot and fruit and fallen nut and drying leaf of dying tree, even the idea “tree” itself is and are the products of The Subject’s own self-reflection, residue of the long and difficult struggle that the accumulation of human “life” has aesthetically “manufactured” in and through successive generations; all such productions, whether manifested in the material world of the body and earth or the immaterial of mind and spirit which are mere models, concepts, abstractions, and psychological tools autonomically created by our teleological facilities to not only support man’s perception of time and space but to make time and space at all possible; perception that is responsible for the “creation” of every word and emotion, every feeling, sensation, intuition, instinct, and inclination from big to small and near to far and top to bottom: the world and, more specifically, its ideal as a literary device by which the art of “life” narrates the joy, pain, awe, and bewilderment of its self-determined, inexplicable Being and nascent Becoming.
+For in all The Subject’s outward and, presumably, “external” perceptions does He “gaze” eternally at Himself: every trunk, ever stalk, every movement of branch, every shoot and fruit and fallen nut and drying leaf of dying tree, even the idea “tree” itself is a product of The Subject’s own self-reflection, in other words, the residue of the long and difficult struggle that the accumulation of human “life” has aesthetically “manufactured” in and through successive generations; all such productions, whether manifested in the material world of the body and earth or the immaterial of mind and spirit which are mere models, concepts, abstractions, and psychological tools autonomically created by our teleological facilities to not only support man’s perception of time and space but to make time and space at all possible; perception that is responsible for the “creation” or actualization of every word and emotion, every feeling, sensation, intuition, instinct, and inclination from big to small and near to far and top to bottom: the world and, more specifically, its ideal is a literary device by which the art of “life” narrates the joy, pain, awe, and bewilderment of its self-determined, inexplicable Being and nascent Becoming.

 Devil walks into bar.
 Orders drink.
 Asks Philosopher sitting next to him: “And what do you do?”